james-jw/xq-mustache/README.md

 # xq-mustache
-Partial implementation of the mustache template language for XQuery. <p />
+Partial implementation of the mustache template language for XQuery 3.1. <p />
 See <a href="https://mustache.github.io/">Mustach.js</a> for details.

 <h3>Usage</h3>
-Import into your XQuery module or script and call render providing a template and hash.
+Import into your XQuery module or script and call <code>render</code> providing a template and hash.

 <pre>
 import module namespace mustache = 'http://xq-mustach';
-let $hash := map { 'word': 'world' })
+let $hash := map { 'word': 'world' }
 return
   mustache:render('Hello {{word}}!', $hash)
 </pre>